 Autumn Care of Waynesville is one of just three facilities in Waynesville, North Carolina.
 This facility was given an A- overall, which is an elite rating.
-In fact, we ranked this facility in the top 20 percent of all facilities in the nation.
-As you can find below, this facility also performed well in our category grades.
-It would be hard to poke holes in this nursing home's profile.
+In fact, we ranked this facility in the top third of all nursing homes in the nation.
+As you can see below, this facility also performed well in our category grades.
+It's hard to find any major flaws in this nursing home's profile.

 Autumn Care of Waynesville